Vendicated/Vencord/src/plugins/tenorcord/README.md

 # TenorCord

-A Vencord plugin that adds (back) Tenor GIF support to Discord.
+A Vencord plugin that adds (back) Tenor GIF support to Discord. as tenor api was sunset in **30 jun 2026**.

 ## Configuration